ae2079/funding-pot/TUTORIALS.md

 ### Vesting the initial issuance supply to the project

+_As the **funding pot multisig**, I want to add a grant to the deployment factory, so that it can be used by the grant-receiving project._

 1. For a given project, get the address of the `LM_PC_PaymentRouter_v1`; for this you need the orchestrator address

 Option 1: via BaseScan

 a) Search for orchestrator address

 b) click on deployment transaction

   <img width="1537" alt="Screenshot 2024-10-16 at 00 43 11" src="https://github.com/user-attachments/assets/fa5eea80-51b5-4278-a4e3-84b5cc8b3ca4">

 c) click on logs

   <img width="1709" alt="Screenshot 2024-10-16 at 00 44 29" src="https://github.com/user-attachments/assets/a1c2585c-f8c2-4750-ac87-8120b21cc595">

 d) search for `OrchestratorInitialized`

 e) copy the address shown under `modules`

   <img width="1710" alt="Screenshot 2024-10-16 at 00 45 06" src="https://github.com/user-attachments/assets/e05d09b7-8cbf-4f28-ac91-70825363fed7">

 2. Paste address into Safe UI's transaction builder
 3. Paste the following ABI into the ABI field

 ```
 [
   {